Introduction

 Storage and security of the information we hold

 We hold personal information in both hard copy and electronic formats.
-Paper files are stored in secure cabinets onsite.
+Paper files are stored in lockable cabinets onsite.
 They may also be archived in boxes and stored offsite in secure facilities.

-If you are a client, we will return any of your original documents that we have to you when your matter has been finalised.
-Copies of your documents will remain on your file with us and will generally be kept for 7 years after the date that your file has been closed.
+If you are a client, service user or supplier we will return any of your original documents that we have to you when your matter has been finalised.
+Copies of your documents will remain on your file with us and will generally be kept for at least 7 years after the date that your file has been closed.

-The security of your personal information is important to us and we use the recommended industry standards when storing and dealing with your personal information.
-We use a secure server using the latest 128-bit SSL (secure sockets layer) encryption technology to process any financial transactions.
+The security of your personal information is important to us and when storing and handling your personal information, we use a secure server using the latest SSL (secure sockets layer) encryption technology to process any financial transactions.

-The steps we take to secure the personal information we hold include:
+The steps we take to ensure the personal information we collect and hold is protected from misuse, interference and loss, as well as unauthorised access, modification or disclosure include:

 • website protection measures (such as encryption, firewalls and anti-virus software)

-• access restrictions to our computer systems (such as login and password protection)
+• access restrictions to our computer systems requiring multi-factor identification (such as login and password protection)

 • staff training and implementation of workplace policies and procedures that cover access, storage and security of information.

-While Justice Connect strives to protect the personal information and privacy of users of our website, we cannot guarantee the security of any information that you disclose online and you disclose that information at your own risk.
-If you are concerned about sending your information over the internet, you can contact Justice Connect by telephone or post (details under ‘Contacting Us’).
+While we strive to protect the personal information and privacy of users of our website, no data transmission over the internet can be guaranteed to be 100% secure and any information that you disclose online is disclosed at your own risk.
+If you are concerned about sending your information over the internet, you can contact us by telephone or post (details under ‘Contact’).

 Third party websites

-Links to third party websites that are not operated or controlled by Justice Connect are provided for your convenience.
-Justice Connect is not responsible for the privacy or security practices of those websites.
+Links to third party websites that are not operated or controlled by us are provided for your convenience.
+We are not responsible for the privacy or security practices of those websites.
 Third party websites should have their own privacy and security policies, which we encourage you to read before supplying any personal information to them.

 Access and correction to personal information

-We will take reasonable steps to correct your personal information if we are satisfied that it is inaccurate, out of date, incomplete, irrelevant or misleading.
-If we have provided your personal information to third parties we will also notify them of the correction if you ask us to do so, unless it is impracticable or unlawful.
+We will take reasonable steps to correct your personal information if we are satisfied that, having regard to the purpose we hold your information, that it is inaccurate, out of date, incomplete, irrelevant, or misleading.
+If we have provided your personal information to third parties, we will also notify them of the correction if you ask us to do so, unless it is impracticable or unlawful.

-Requests to access and correct your information should be made by email, post or phone using the details provided under the ‘Contacting Us’ heading.
+If your personal information changes, we would appreciate you notifying us as soon as practicable, and we will ensure our records are corrected to be current and up to date.
+Requests to update your personal information should be made to us by email, post or phone using the details provided under the ‘Contact’ heading below.
 Note that we will need to verify your identity before processing your request.
 We will endeavour to respond to your request within 30 days.

-If we do not agree with your request to access or correct your information, we will provide you with written reasons for our decision and available complaint mechanisms.
+If we do not agree with your request to access or correct your information, we will provide you with written reasons for our decision and information about the ways that you can make a complaint.

 Complaints

-If you have a complaint about how Justice Connect has collected or handled your personal information, please contact our Privacy Officer using the details provided under the heading ‘Contacting Us.’
+If you have a complaint about how we have collected or handled your personal information, please contact our Privacy Officer using the details provided under the heading ‘Contact.’

-We will endeavour to respond to your complaint within 30 days of receipt of the Privacy Complaint Form (while complex cases may take longer to resolve, we will keep you updated on the progress of your complaint).
+We will endeavour to respond to your complaint within 30 days of receipt of your complaint (while complex cases may take longer to resolve, we will keep you updated on the progress of your complaint).

-If you are unhappy with our response, you can refer your complaint to the Office of the Australian Information Commissioner or, in some instances, other regulatory bodies, such as the Office of the Victorian Information Commissioner, the New South Wales Privacy Commissioner or the Victorian Health Services Commissioner.
+If you are unhappy with our response, you can refer your complaint to the Office of the Australian Information Commissioner (see details below) or, in some instances, other regulatory bodies, such as the Victorian Health Complaints Commissioner or the NSW Health Complaints Commissioner.